When an end-user requests assistance, which time zone is used for the date/time stamp in the incident or for the agent response?

 Incidents created with tomorrow's date

 There are a couple things to consider when you see incidents created with tomorrow's date.
 Check the setting TZ_INTERFACE.
 This will show you the time zone that the interface is set to.
 It may not be set to your local time zone.
 All transactions such as private notes and responses within the database will be set per the TZ_INTERFACE setting.

 The incident reference number prefix will change to "tomorrow's" date as soon as the first incident has been received on an interface within a current time greater than midnight.
 For example, if a site has two interfaces, one with a time zone equal to Australia/Sydney and the second interface is set to PST8PDT (American Pacific), the reference numbers for both interfaces will switch as soon as the first incident is submitted on the Australian interface.
 In this scenario, an incident will be created on the PST8PDT interface with "tomorrow's" date several hours before midnight PST.

-Note: For more information on configuring time zones, refer to Answer ID 605: Setting the time zone in Oracle Service Cloud.
+Note: For more information on configuring time zones, refer to Answer ID 605: Setting the time zone in Oracle B2C Service.